Emurasoft/emurasoft.github.io/en/dlg/properties/highlight2/index.md

 Specify the end string for scripts.

-## Special Syntax drop-down list box
+## Special syntax drop-down list box

 Select from the following.